 In December 2023, the City Council directed staff to resubmit the resident-driven revised Housing Element to HCD for consideration.
 On February 23, 2024, HCD sent a letter stating that the City's draft revised Housing Element was found to be in substantial conformance with State housing laws.
 At this time, the City is now bringing the draft revised Housing Element along with its accompanying implementation programs through the public hearing process for approval.
-The City will also be hosting a number of in-person community meetings to learn more about the revised Housing Element and to participate in the future of Yorba Linda's housing landscape.
-More information about the upcoming meetings can be found on the City's website: https://yllocalcontrol.com/workshops.
+The City has also been hosting a number of in-person community meetings to learn more about the revised Housing Element and to participate in the future of Yorba Linda's housing landscape.
+Several of these meetings were recorded and are available on the City's website at https://yllocalcontrol.com/workshops/.